thinkful-ei22/test_repoJA/README.md

 #  Test Repo Jenn  and Albert

-'Hello my name is '
+'Hello our names are Jenn adn Albert.'